-This may all sound gloomy.
-But in fact I am optimistic.
+This may all sound sombre.
+But in fact I am hopeful.
 Whatever the present difficulties I am confident that progress in the talks can be made, with or without Sinn Fein.
 I am confident that the rejection of violence by the people of Northern Ireland will finally get through to its perpetrators.

-I am confident that, beneath the surface, the trends are in the right direction, and the outline of a final settlement can be seen.
-And I am confident in the ability and determination of the British government to make the final breakthrough, with the help of the political leadership in the Province and the Irish government.
+I am confident that, beneath the surface, the trends are in the right direction, and the outline of a broadly agreed settlement can be seen.
+And I am confident in the ability and determination of the British Government to make the final breakthrough, with the help of the political leadership in the Province and the Irish government.

 There will be many difficulties on the way.
-One of the biggest challenges immediately facing us is to ensure no repetition of last year's violence associated with parades.
-We are setting up the Independent Commission recommended by the North Report as soon as its members can be appointed.
-It can begin work immediately to help local mediation, which has to be the best solution where there are disputes.
+One of the biggest challenges immediately facing us is to seek to ensure no repetition of last year's violence associated with parades.
+Following the North Report, we are setting up the Independent Commission as soon as its members can be appointed.
+It can begin work immediately to help local mediation, and to achieve local agreements, which provide the best way of avoiding confrontation.

-We are consulting rapidly on the further recommendation of Dr. North, that the commission should also take on an adjudicatory role.
+We are consulting rapidly on the further recommendation of Dr North, that the Commission should also take on an adjudicatory role.
 We have a genuinely open mind about this.
 I would only warn against any assumption that such a role for the Commission would be some kind of magic answer.
-As with the broader dispute of which the parades issue is a symptom, peaceful solutions to these disputes ultimately depend on consent, whoever takes the decisions.
+As with the broader dispute, of which the parades issue is a symptom, peaceful solutions to these disputes ultimately depend on goodwill and consent, whoever takes the decisions.

-Above all, let no-one doubt the commitment of the British Government to solve the problems of Northern Ireland through dialogue, as well as to pursue those responsible for violence through all the means at our disposal.
+Above all, let no-one doubt the commitment of the British Government to help solve the problems of Northern Ireland through dialogue, as well as to govern justly to pursue those responsible for violence through all the means at our disposal.
 There will be no let-up in either.